Terracotta Army History

 On February 22, 1996, archaeology confirmed that there was also a mysterious pit 4 in the mausoleum of Emperor Qin Shi Huang.

 "Pit 4" was suited between pits 2 and 3, with an area of 4,600 square meters.
 Surprisingly, it was an empty pit, they couldn’t find any pottery figures at all.
-Archaeologists conjectured that the pit was a proposed military array, which may not be completed due to the outbreak of peasant uprising in the late Qin Dynasty.
+Archaeologists conjectured that the pit was a proposed military array, which may not have been completed due to the outbreak of peasant uprising in the late Qin Dynasty.
 Another conjecture was that "pit 4" was an earth trench, they used the soil for building terracotta pits.

 Protection of Terracotta Army at Present

 Over the years, the Terracotta Army suffered natural disasters, corrosion, weathering, and man-made damage, until it was accidentally discovered.
-Since the year 2000, Archaeological teams cooperate with well-known international biological companies, to establish a multi-functional laboratory for pottery status protection, material analysis, and environment preservation.
+Since the year 2000, Archaeological teams have cooperated with well-known international biological companies, to establish a multi-functional laboratory for pottery status protection, material analysis, and environment preservation.
 They will be continued to excavate and research its cultural significance.

 Popular the Terracotta Army Trips